 Other providers of software for creating digital workflows include BMC, Oracle (NYSE:ORCL), Salesforce (NYSE:CRM), and SAP (NYSE:SAP).

-As you can see below, ServiceNow's revenue growth has been strong over the last two years, growing from quarterly revenue of $1.25 billion in Q4 FY2020, to $1.94 billion.
+As you can see below, ServiceNow's revenue growth has been over the last two years, growing from $1.41 billion in Q2 FY2021 to $2.15 billion this quarter.

 Large Customers Growth

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-ServiceNow's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 78.6% in Q4.
+ServiceNow's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 78.1% in Q2.

-That means that for every $1 in revenue the company had $0.78 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is a good gross margin that allows companies like ServiceNow to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that ServiceNow is doing a good job controlling costs and is not under pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.78 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Despite the recent drop, ServiceNow still has an excellent gross margin that allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-ServiceNow's free cash flow came in at $1.01 billion in Q4, up 36.8% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+ServiceNow's free cash flow came in at $448 million in Q2, up 56.1% year on year.

-ServiceNow has generated $2.17 billion in free cash flow over the last twelve months, an impressive 30% of revenues.
-This robust FCF margin is a result of ServiceNow asset lite business model, scale advantages, and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+ServiceNow has generated $2.31 billion in free cash flow over the last 12 months, an eye-popping 28.5% of revenue.
+This robust FCF margin stems from its asset-lite business model, scale advantages, and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a healthy cash balance.

-Sporting a market capitalization of $89.3 billion, more than $4.28 billion in cash and with positive free cash flow over the last twelve months, we're confident that ServiceNow has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $119 billion, a $4.75 billion cash balance, and positive free cash flow over the last 12 months, we're confident that ServiceNow has the resources needed to pursue a high-growth business strategy.

 Is Now The Time?

 When considering ServiceNow, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We think ServiceNow is a good business.
-We would expect growth rates to moderate from here, but its revenue growth has been solid, over the last two years.
+There are a number of reasons why we think ServiceNow is a great business.
+While we would expect growth rates to moderate from here, its revenue growth has been solid, over the last two years.
 On top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its impressive gross margins are indicative of excellent business economics.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.